hoaC0/practice-portfolio/README.md

 # practice-portfolio

-This repository contains the source code for practice purposes
+This repository contains the source code for this little project

 ## website url
 https://hoac0.github.io/practice-portfolio/